maziac/DeZog/documentation/Usage.md

 ~~~
 Explanation:
 - "path": is the path to the list file.
-- "mainFile": the name of the file used to create the list file.
+- "mainFile": the relative path of the file used to create the list file.
 - "srcDirs": set to an array with one entry "src".
 Alls .asm files are searched here.